hkbu-kennycheng/comp7065/lab4.md

 # Exploratory Exercises: Traffic prediction of Major Roads in Hong Kong

 In this exercise, you will learn how to use Orange3 to predict the traffic volume of major roads in Hong Kong.
+There are numerous vehicles speed detector installed on the major roads in Hong Kong.
+The detectors collect the real-time traffic speed, volume and road occupancy of major roads in Hong Kong.
+You may take a look to this [link](https://portal.csdi.gov.hk/geoportal/?datasetId=td_rcd_1671693191724_92214&lang=en) for detail location of the detectors and its ID.

+We could predict the traffic volume of a particular road by using the traffic speed, road occupancy at the same time of another road.
+If the road is connected, their traffic data should be correlated.
+We could use the traffic data of one road to predict the traffic data of another road.
+Please try out a few detectors and see if the traffic data of one road can be used to predict the traffic data of another road.

 ## Dataset

-We will the [Real-time Traffic Speed, Volume and Road Occupancy of Major roads](https://data.gov.hk/en-data/dataset/hk-td-sm_4-traffic-data-strategic-major-roads) dataset from the Hong Kong government.
+The dataset we use is [Real-time Traffic Speed, Volume and Road Occupancy of Major roads](https://data.gov.hk/en-data/dataset/hk-td-sm_4-traffic-data-strategic-major-roads) from the Hong Kong government.
 It contains the real-time traffic speed, volume and road occupancy of major roads in Hong Kong.
 The dataset contains the following attributes:

 - `date`: The date of the record
 - `period_from`, `period_to`: The period of the record